How would you answer these questions:

 It would not be surprising if you struggled a little to come up with your answers.
 CPA firms, particularly small and mid sized, tend not to spend a lot of time and effort thinking about marketing and sales.
 We’d prefer to think of ourselves as trusted advisors and mine our Centers of Influence, Rolodex and vCards for new business opportunities.

 How’s that working out for you?
 If the answer is great, then congratulations – you are one of the lucky ones.
-For those who need to pursue net new business opportunities, then it’s time to start thinking about the answers to those questions that will allow you to share your firm’s story.
+For those who need to pursue net new business opportunities, then it’s time to start thinking about the answers to those questions.

 Here are some recommendations for getting started: